 Research

 We are dedicated to help children with cancer and our work is focused on neuroblastoma, a cancer derived from the sympathetic nervous system.
-Our overall goals are to investigate mechanisms of treatment resistance and to identify and test novel therapies against high-risk neuroblastoma.
+Our overall goals are to investigate mechanisms of metastasis and treatment resistance, and to identify and test novel therapies against high-risk neuroblastoma.
 We have three main aims:

 Current treatment of high-risk neuroblastoma includes a combination of chemotherapies, surgery, targeted therapy, anti-GD2 therapy, and more.
-Many patients respond initially to treatment but treatment-resistant relapse is not uncommon.
+Many patients have an initial response to treatment but treatment-resistant relapse is common.
 Intra- and intertumor heterogeneity are significant challenges in this context (Karlsson et al., Nature Genetics, 2018).
-The aim of the project is to investigate the molecular mechanisms and pathways underlying neuroblastoma treatment relapse.
-An integrated understanding of the genetic and non-genetic mechanisms involved in treatment-resistant relapse will be helpful to identify novel treatment regimens.
+We have shown that neuroblastoma chemoresistance is associated with an immature mesenchymal-like phenotype (Manas et al., Sci Adv, 2022).
+We seek to investigate the molecular mechanisms and pathways underlying neuroblastoma metastasis and treatment relapse.
+An integrated understanding of the genetic and non-genetic mechanisms involved in relapse is necessary to identify novel treatment regimens.

 3. IDENTIFICATION OF NOVEL THERAPIES AGAINST NEUROBLASTOMA